voila-dashboards/voila/docs/customize.md

 - There is an available preheated kernel in the kernel pool.
 - If user overrides the template/theme with query string, it must match the template/theme used to pre-render the notebook.

-If the kernel pool is empty or the request does not match these conditions, Voila will fail back to start a normal kernel and render the notebook as usual.
+If the kernel pool is empty or the request does not match these conditions, Voilà will fail back to start a normal kernel and render the notebook as usual.

 ### Partially pre-render notebook